 Appendix 1 provides TFP estimates for maintenance and renewal expenditure.
 Annex A provides a discussion on the differences between frontier shift and catch-up efficiency.
 Annex B sets out our RUOE measures for each of the comparator industries.
 Annex C provides the ranges for RUOE using controllable opex only.
 Annex D provides a discussion on some methodological issues and approaches taken in previous studies.
 Annex E describes the difference between gross output and value-added TFP measures.
-Annex F provides a table setting out our capital substitution adjustment estimates and Annex G provides the mathematical formulation of the LEMS cost measure.
+Annex F provides the mathematical formulation of the LEMS cost measure.